 Fast-moving stocks require low-risk entry points, which allow us to minimize risk and maximize the reward to risk ratio for each new swing trade entry.

-Although there may be hundreds of stocks with nice-looking chart patterns in a typical bull market, getting in the habit of checking for ample volatility (Price/ATR Ratio) and liquidity is an excellent way to further narrow down your arsenal of potential stock trades to consider.
+There may be hundreds of stocks with nice-looking chart patterns in a typical bull market, but get in the habit of always checking for ample Volatility (Price/ATR ratio) and Liquidity before placing a trade.